Differential forms on diffeological spaces and diffeological gluing, I: Introduction

-Of course, we make no assumption, as to any of these symbols or terms being known (although the explanation of them can be found in the excellent book \cite{iglesiasBook}), so here we give a rough description of their meaning, and give precise definitions of the most important ones in the first two sections.
-A \emph{diffeological space} is a set equipped with a \emph{diffeology}, a set of maps into it that are declared to be smooth.
-There are ensuing notions of smooth maps between such spaces, the induced diffeologies of all kinds, among which we mention in particular the \emph{subset diffeology} and the \emph{quotient diffeology}, for the simple reason that they provide for any subset, and any quotient, of a diffeological space, being in turn a diffeological space, in striking contrast with the category of smooth manifolds.
+\paragraph{Diffeological setting} We state in the first section the precise definitions of the terms needed (more details can be found in the excellent book \cite{iglesiasBook} and the subsequent \cite{I-Z24}), but here is a rough description of our context.
+A \emph{diffeological space} is a set equipped with a \emph{diffeology}, a set of maps into it satisfying a few axioms, that are declared to be smooth.
+There are ensuing notions of smooth maps between such spaces, the induced diffeologies of all kinds, among which in particular the \emph{subset diffeology} and the \emph{quotient diffeology}, which provide for any subset, and any quotient, of a diffeological space, being in turn a diffeological space.

-This latter property makes for the operation of diffeological gluing to be well-defined in the diffeological context.
-In essence, we are talking about the notion of topological gluing: given two sets (say, they are topological spaces) $X_1$ and $X_2$ and a map $f:X_1\supset Y\to X_2$, the usual gluing procedure yields the space $(X_1\sqcup X_2)/_{x_2=f(x_1)}$, which for a continuous $f$ has a natural topology.
-Now, the just-mentioned property of diffeology ensures the same thing, if we assume that $f$ is smooth as a map on $Y$, which inherits its diffeology from $X_1$.
+The fact that all quotients inherit a natural diffeological structure, provides for the operation of diffeological gluing being well-defined in the diffeological context.
+As in the case of the similar notion in the case of differential spaces \cite{sasin91}, \cite{sasin92}, this operation is very much akin to the notion of topological gluing: given two sets $X_1$ and $X_2$ and a map $f:X_1\supset Y\to X_2$, the usual gluing procedure yields the space $(X_1\sqcup X_2)/_{x_2=f(x_1)}=:X_1\cup_fX_2$, which for a continuous $f$ between (subsets of) topological spaces has a natural topology.
+Now, the just-mentioned property of diffeology ensures the same thing, as long as we assume that $f$ is smooth as a map on $Y$, which inherits its diffeology from $X_1$.

-There is a certain correlation between this operation being well-defined in the diffeological setting, and the fact that the diffeological counterpart of a vector bundle is a \emph{diffeological vector pseudo-bundle}, and in general it is not a bundle at all.
-The reason for it not being a bundle, not in the usual sense, is simply that it is allowed to have fibres of different dimensions (which are still required to be vector spaces with smooth operations), and the necessity of such objects for diffeology is not just aprioristic; they arise naturally in various aspects of the theory (see Example 4.13 of \cite{CWtangent} for an instance of this).
-The aforementioned correlation with the operation of gluing is that such pseudo-bundles, when they are not too intricate, can frequently be obtained by applying diffeological gluing to a collection of usual smooth vector bundles.